 - Review the publicity, application and selection processes and implement improvements.

 ACS President’s Award for Local Section Government Affairs, sponsored by the ACS CCPA, recognizes a local section for outstanding efforts to increase member involvement in government affairs and advance public policy to benefit science and society.
-The award consists of $500 and a ChemLuminary Award.
+The award consists of a ChemLuminary Award.
 Selection criteria for the award includes the quality and extent of efforts to inform and engage ACS members on state or federal public policy issues and/or quality and extent of efforts to educate policymakers on science policy issues and the role of chemical science in policy and society.

 National Meeting Schedule